tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-07-Ins_Simulation_of_Stock_Price_Trajectory.md

 ### 7. Instructor Demo: Simulation of Stock Price Trajectory (0:10 mins)

 This activity exemplifies the use case where a Monte Carlo simulation can be applied to a historical dataset such as daily closing stock prices, given the assumption that daily closing stock prices have a normal probability distribution.
+Stock datasets will be pulled in from the IEX API and used to generate a Monte Carlo simulation based off of a normally distributed random process using the dataset's calculated average and standard deviation of daily returns.

 **Files:**